AyeshaAsif-23-del/VehicleRentalSystem/README.md

 * `ReportManager.cs`: Financial and operational data visualization.
 * `DbConfig.cs`: Intelligent MySQL connection management (Auto-detects environment).
 * `Dockerfile` and `docker-compose.yml`: Containerization configuration.
-now the changes required over here just update it and make it according the requiremnst of my project and give updated readme full